Post

 • Text Editor: A convenient tool for modifying Smali code, such as Visual Studio Code or Sublime Text.

-This guide assumes we’re using a hypothetical VulnerableApp.apk file with SSL Pinning applied.
+This guide assumes we are using a hypothetical VulnerableApp.apk file with SSL Pinning applied.

 3.1.
 Step 1: Extract the Target APK